10 Taipei Beaches and Coastal Parks Worth Checking Out

 There’s no 7-Eleven in town, but there are several local restaurants and mom-and-pop shops along the highway.
 The surf shops also sell beers and other cold drinks.
 For great pizza and live music on Saturdays, check out Drifters Pizza Pub near the train station.

 Wai Ao probably has the largest total sand surface area of any beach on this list.
-Unlike the beaches further north, the sand is black, and the mountains behind form a magnificent backdrop that gives you a taste of the even more spectacular scenery going further south along the east coast of Taiwan.
-Floating on the water and looking toward the coast, you can fully appreciate the magnificent expanse.
+Unlike the beaches further north, the sand is black, and the mountains behind form a magnificent backdrop that gives you a taste of the even more spectacular scenery going further south down the east coast to Hualien.

 If you’re wondering what the large white building that looks like a mosque at the northern end of the beach is, it’s the residence of a Taiwanese man who got rich opening Taiwanese restaurants in Saudi Arabia.
-Also, Turtle Island (龜山島) is straight out in the sea and looks very beautiful from from Wai Ao.

-Where to stay at Wai Ao:
+Where to stay at Wai Ao

-At the surfing end of the beach on the same street as all the surf shops, you can try Wushih Surf Hostel (see on Agoda / Booking / TripAdvisor ), which has private double rooms.
+At the south/surfing end of the beach on the same street as all the surf shops, you can try Wushih Surf Hostel (see on Agoda / Booking / TripAdvisor ), which has private double rooms.

 At the opposite (northern) end of the beach near the train station, Jia Ying Beach Resort (see on Agoda / Booking / TripAdvisor) has rooms with sea views only one minute walk from the beach.
 Yet another choice is Ocean Sky Hostel (see on Agoda / Booking / TripAdvisor ), at the far northern end.